MariaDB Authorization and Permissions for SQL Server Users

 Permissions can be assigned to roles, and roles can be assigned to accounts.

 An account may have zero or one default roles.
-A default role is a role that is automatically active for a user when he connects.
+A default role is a role that is automatically active for a user when they connect.
 To assign an account or remove a default role, these SQL statements can be used:

 SET DEFAULT ROLE some_role FOR username@hostname; SET DEFAULT ROLE NONE FOR username@hostname;